 And we have two ways to make this adorable pillow: with light sewing or as a no-sew gnome pillow.
 I opt for the no-sew every time, however, I couldn’t find a Buffalo check plaid pillowcase in the size I wanted.

-If you don’t know your way around a sewing machine, take advantage of Amazon Prime and buy this pillow cover.
+If you don’t know your way around a sewing machine, take advantage of Amazon Prime and buy this pillow cover (affiliate link).
 Easy-peasy Christmas crafting!

 RELATED READING: Get the Buffalo Check Pillow Case from Amazon

 If you’re looking for the best DIY Christmas gnome tutorials, you have come to the right place.
 Check out all of my favorite tomte tutorials for the holidays!